Tennessee softball coach Karen Weekly refutes handshake line claim by Taylor Pannell: 'An outright lie'

 “Good game, like I say to every player.
 Good game,” Weekly said.
 “If you rewatch at the tape of the handshake line, you’re going to see me go just as fast by her as anybody else.
 I didn’t even know where she was in the handshake line … that’s an outright lie.
 I said good game like I said to every other player.”

-Texas Tech head coach Gerry Glasco also discussed the incident, claiming he wasn’t quite sure what happened.
+Texas Tech head coach Gerry Glasco also discussed the incident.
+He claimed he wasn’t quite sure what happened.

 “I went through the handshake line, nothing.
 It happened behind me,” Glasco said in the postgame press conference.
 “So I don’t know exactly what happened.”